 - Attend the Virtual Networking Hour – not required!

-- Emily will prompt mentors to check in with their mentees.
+- Alumni Director will prompt mentors to check in with their mentees.
 Suggested topics include:

 - How was your semester?

 - Given any thought to a summer internship?

 - Note: Mentors are not under any obligation to critique resumes, but it would be helpful for students to have a professional look over their resume, and this is an easy way for mentors to be actively involved with their mentee.
 Feel free to refer them to on-campus resources.

 - LinkedIn is also a great resource for connecting with your mentee.
 Not on LinkedIn yet?
 Check out Additional Resources below!

 - Check in with mentees and encourage them to attend Roundtable.
 Again, follow up regarding internship plans, resumes, interview skills, etc…

 - Wish them luck during final exams, and congratulate them on landing a great internship!